How to Use Oil for Curly Hair: A Comprehensive Guide

 Curly girl parting hair with hand to show hair density.

-Accessing precise hair density requires the assistance of a buddy, hairdresser, or anyone you know who can help.
+Accessing hair density precisely requires the assistance of a buddy, hairdresser, or anyone you know who can help.
 To get accurate results, they should map out an area on your scalp and count how many strands are inside that area.

-Then validate the results by conducting another experiment by selecting a new area on the scalp.
+Then, validate the results by conducting another experiment by selecting a new area on the scalp.
 Duplicate your procedure and take an average.
 Remember that with more hair (density) comes a higher number.

 If you have high-density hair, it can probably take on heavier oil formulations like castor oil or shea butter to keep it properly hydrated and nourished.